Banks raise bar on loans to China shipyards, as Beijing targets overcapacity

 An executive at a private shipyard in eastern China said banks had demanded yards charge as much as 30 percent in upfront payments from their clients.
 State-owned shipbuilders, though, could get easier credit terms, the executive added.

 The bank measures come as China's cabinet said this month it would cut off credit to force consolidation in industries plagued with overcapacity.
-This was shortly after China Rongsheng Heavy Industries Group, the country's largest private shipbuilder, fell into financial turmoil.
+This was shortly after China Rongsheng Heavy Industries Group (1101.HK), the country's largest private shipbuilder, fell into financial turmoil.

 Beijing did not specify then the industries it had in mind, though in 2009 it named nine, including shipbuilding.
 Industry sources said neither the banking regulator nor any central government agency had issued new rules on tightening lending to shipyards or other industries.